mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 - I left the country for two weeks, and TinyPilot ran smoothly without me.
 - A pipe burst in the TinyPilot office, leading to near-disaster.
-- I'm continuing to try to balance the team's reactive and proactive work.
+- I'm searching for the right balance between reactive and proactive work.

 ## Goal Grades